 There are many ways you can comfort your loved one.

-- Try talking to him or her as you normally would.
+- Try talking to them as you usually would.

-- Let your loved one know you’re near by touching or holding his or her hand.
+- Let your loved one know you’re nearby, touching or holding their hand.

-- You may be able to bring items from home, like a pillow or robe.
-Please check with the nurse first
+- You can bring comfort items from home, like a pillow or robe.
+Please check with the nurse first.

-- Your loved one might need special instructions for visitors, such as visiting times or time limits to the visit.
-These rules are in place to allow the staff to give your loved one the care he or she needs.
+- Your loved one might need special instructions for visitors, such as visiting times or time limits.
+These rules allow the staff to give your loved one the care they need.